CBIIT/bento-docs/source/configuration/global-ui-elements.md

 ```

 ## Global Footer
 The Global Footer appears at the bottom of every page in a Bento-based application.
-The Global Footer may be used to display an organization logo and additional links, that may be helpful for the end user, such as documentation, support email and social media platforms.
+The Global Footer may be used to display an organization logo and additional links that may be helpful for the end user, such as documentation, support email and social media platforms.

 ![Global Footer Elements](../assets/global_footer.png)